 item type attribute determines how the file is processed.
 By default, .cs files are included in the

 Content item list contains files that are published in addition to the build outputs.
 By default, files matching the pattern

 wwwroot/** are included in the

-Content item. wwwroot/** is a globbing pattern that specifies all files in the wwwroot folder and subfolders.
-To explicitly add a file to the publish list, add the file directly in the .csproj file as shown in Including Files.
+wwwroot/\*\* globbing pattern matches all files in the wwwroot folder and subfolders.
+To explicitly add a file to the publish list, add the file directly in the .csproj file as shown in Include Files.